-GENERAL CHEMISTRY II
+GENERAL CHEMISTRY II 5 UNITS

 PREREQUISITE: CHEM 150.

-LECTURE: 3 hours per week and LABORATORY: 6 hours per week.
+LECTURE: 3 hours per week and

+LABORATORY: 6 hours per week.

 The second half of a two-part sequence in chemistry with an emphasis on thermodynamics, equilibrium calculations, kinetics, and electrochemistry.
+Associate Degree Applicable Course credit transfers to CSU.